MiniXC/typst-projects/thesis/chapters/09_measuring.typ

   caption: [TTSDS2 scores across 14 languages.],
 ) <fig_language_scores>

+The TTSDS2 framework has also been extended for multilingual and recurring evaluation.
+A fully automated pipeline, depicted in @fig:fig_ttsds_pipeline, scrapes new data from YouTube quarterly, processes it, and synthesises speech using the latest #abbr.a[TTS] models to maintain an up-to-date benchmark across 14 languages.
+The multilingual validity of TTSDS2 was confirmed by showing that its distances between ground-truth language datasets correlate significantly with established typological distances from Uriel+ #citep(<khan_uriel_2024>).
+// TODO: uriel+ plot
-The TTSDS2 scores obtained across 14 distinct languages are visually represented in @fig_language_scores, which graphically illustrates the metric's performance across a diverse spectrum of linguistic families.
-This comprehensive evaluation demonstrates the robust capability of TTSDS2 to quantify the quality of synthetic speech in a multilingual context.
+The performance of TTSDS2 across these languages, shown in @fig:fig_language_scores, demonstrates its robust capability to quantify synthetic speech quality in a multilingual context.

+==== Conclusions

+Despite its robust performance, TTSDS2 has several limitations.
+Its computation is more intensive than simpler metrics due to the extraction of multiple complex features.
+While it correlates strongly with human perception, it is not a replacement for subjective evaluation, as it cannot capture the full nuance of the human listening experience.
+Furthermore, it is not designed to detect certain specific failure modes, such as a model perfectly reproducing a reference transcript instead of the target text.
+Finally, the current implementation does not evaluate long-form speech generation, a growing area of interest in #abbr.a[TTS] research.

-This chapter has detailed the methodology employed for measuring distributional distances in synthetic speech, explaining the motivation, development and validation of #abbr.a[TTSDS] version 1.0 and its enhanced iteration, version 2.0.
-The robust correlations observed with human subjective evaluations across various domains and languages show its utility as a reliable objective metric for assessing synthetic speech quality.
-This evaluation framework, alongside the previously established TTS-for-ASR based evaluation, help quantify the gap between real and synthetic speech.
-Next, we discuss the overall conclusions drawn from this work and an outline its inherent limitations.
+This chapter has detailed the methodology, development, and extensive validation of the TTSDS framework.
+The robust correlations observed with human judgments across diverse domains and languages establish its utility as a reliable objective metric for assessing and guiding the development of synthetic speech technology.
+This evaluation framework, together with the TTS-for-ASR analysis, provides a comprehensive set of tools to quantify and understand the persistent gap between real and synthetic speech.